Simit-Yadav/My-Learnings/Programming Languages/Java/About.md

 ### Packages in Java
 - It is nothing but a way to categorize classes and Interfaces.
 - If a package is present it is always the first line in the class.
 If import statement is present than if comes after package line and before tha class start.

+### Modifiers in Java
+<b>Access Control Modifiers</b>
+- public -> visible to world
+- protected -> visible to package and all sub classes
+- private -> visible to class
+- default -> visible to package no modifers needed.

+<b>Non-Access Modifiers</b>
+- static -> for creating class methogs and variables
+- final -> finalizing the implementation of class, variable and methods
+- abstract -> for creating the abstract classes and methods
+- synchronized and volatile -> used for threads

+### Wrapper Classes
+Wrapper classes provides us the way to use primitive type(int, float, byte, long, double, short, char) as an object.
+All wrapper classes Integer, Float, Long, Byte, Short, Double, Character are subclasses of abstract Number class.